osxgirl/rails-forms-readme/README.md

 * `form_tag` - this works well for forms that are not directly connected with models.
 For example, let's say that our blog posting application has a search engine.
 The search form would be a great fit for using a `form_tag`.

-## Resources in `routes.rb`

-- Probably the biggest difference between Sinatra and Rails

-- In Sinatra, in `app.rb` you had blocks that corresponded to each path (fusing the router and the controller together)

-- In Rails, you have this `routes.rb` convention that separates the routes from the controllers

-- Via the `resources` parameter, Rails metaprograms several routes for you that correspond to specific actions (`GET`, `POST`, `PATCH`)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-forms-readme' title='Form_tag'>Form_tag</a> on Learn.co and start learning to code for free.</p>